FPGAOL-CE/caas-wizard/docs/WebUSB Drivers FTDI.md

 **Linux**

 - Since Linux various by each distribution, maybe it works by default.
-- If there's error -5 when performing **Detect FPGA** on the webpage, please try `sudo modprobe ftdi_sio` to remove the kernel driver module.
+- If there's error -5 when performing Detect FPGA on the webpage, please try `sudo modprobe ftdi_sio` to remove the kernel driver module.
-  - Note that the driver will be auto-reloaded when new FTDI usb device is plugged in.
+  - Note that the driver will be auto-reloaded when new FTDI USB device is plugged in.
 Write `blacklist ftdi_sio` in `/etc/modprobe.d/ftdi.conf` can be one solution.

 **Mac OS**